 Rosie’s favourite part of being in TIGER is when she turns up to a workshop and the young people run it themselves!
 Sometimes simply creating space for conversations to happen can be the most important part of the role.
 With the issues that TIGER covers - such as gender in the media, ‘lad culture’ and pornography and consent - being more relevant than ever to the lives of young people today, Rosie feels privileged to be able to join in with and help inspire these important conversations.

 As well as TIGER Rosie is a keen gardener at home and at her allotment, and also volunteers for an organisation called Growing Support which works to bring the pleasures and therapeutic benefits of gardening to people with dementia.
 Rosie also works part-time as a Community Development Worker and Volunteer Co-ordinator in South Gloucestershire, working on projects related to mental health and wellbeing, physical health and volunteer brokerage.

-Facilitator and Marketing
+Facilitator and Planner